ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 Now we match.
 Were we using a single data set, we might match with the `matchit()` function from **MatchIt**.
 But since we have MI data sets, we instead use the `matchthem()` function from **MatchThem**.
 Note the name of the `datasets` argument (typically `data` in most functions) further indicates `matchthem()` is designed for MI data sets.

 In the `formula` argument, we use the confounder variables to predict the *treatment* variable `osp`.
-Here I use a simple approach where all confounder only have lower-order terms.
+Here I use a simple approach where all confounders only have lower-order terms.
 But you might also consider adding interactions among the confounders, or even adding polynomial terms (see [Zhao et al., 2021](#ref-zhao2021propensity) for an extended example).

 The default for the `method` argument is `"nearest"` for *nearest neighbor matching*.
 In a personal consultation, Noah Greifer recommended I use the *genetic matching* approach for my use case, and so we use it here.
 You can learn about the various matching methods in Greifer’s ([2025a](#ref-greifer2025matching)) vignette [*Matching Methods*](https://CRAN.R-project.org/package=MatchIt/vignettes/matching-methods.html), and about the genetic algorithm in specific in Greifer’s ([2022](#ref-greifer2022genetic)) blog post [*Genetic Matching, from the Ground Up*](https://ngreifer.github.io/blog/genetic-matching/).
 In short, the genetic algorithm optimizes balance among the confounders using the scaled generalized Mahalanobis distance via functions from the **Matching** package ([Sekhon, 2011](#ref-sekhon2011multivariate)).